apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Democrats unveil plan to get Biden on Ohio general election ballot**
+**Severe weekend storms leave 1 million Texans without power**

-You can read more about it [here](https://www.bbc.com/news/articles/crggxm0rd23o).
+You can read more about it [here](https://apnews.com/article/severe-weather-storms-tornadoes-05-28-2024-281c8ad4600d6e7bc688fb4f720b1f92).

 ## Requirements
 - Python 3.8